phillipeaton/VecForth/README.md

 ## Can I Write My Game In It?

   If you're an assembly guru looking to create the next AAA game title for the Vectrex, to rival "Protector", "Vector Patrol" or "Vectorblade", you're probably not going to use Forth to produce the core game code.
 However, you could use the Forth environment, because the PC-hosted cross-compiler also includes an assembler and you can prototype with Forth code *really* quickly.

   If you're not an assembly wizard and learning C sounds like a lot of hard work, or your design does not demand the ultimate in performance, then Forth might be what you're looking for, it's fast, flexible, easy to learn and *extensible*, meaning that your program is literally extending the Forth language to be specific to your program.
-To quote Wolf Wejgaard, "*[With Forth] The program is the compiler*".
+To quote Wolf Wejgaard, regarding Forth, "*The program is the compiler*".

-  Either way, as mentioned above, compared with other languages, using Forth you can get something running really fast.
+  Either way, as mentioned above and compared with other languages, using Forth you can get something running really fast.
 The code/compile/transfer/test cycle from PC to physical hardware is 1 or 2 seconds and, if that's not fast enough, you can also code directly on the Vectrex via the terminal command prompt.
-With all the time you saved, if parts of the code are not fast enough, you can rewrite them in assembler or improve your algorithm.
+With all the time you save, if parts of the code are not fast enough, you can rewrite them in assembler or improve your algorithm.

 #### [Back to top](#VecForth)